 The Dewey Stuit Fund in Liberal Arts and Sciences is an endowed fund created by friends and former colleagues of the College's long-term former Dean, Professor Dewey Stuit (1948-1977).
 The purpose of the fund is to promote the development of mentor-protégé relationships between CLAS undergraduate students and CLAS faculty.

-Students, faculty members, and academic units can request funding for projects that will advance the extracurricular research, scholarship, and creative work of undergraduate students working with faculty as well as promote the development of mentor-protégé relationships between undergraduate students and faculty members.
+Students, faculty members, and academic units may request funding for projects that will advance the extracurricular research, scholarship, and creative work of undergraduate students.
+Departments are expected also to contribute funds to support the student’s or students’ research or creative work.

 Grants from the Dewey Stuit Fund may support:

 Proposals must be made in advance of the need.
 The College will support up to six grants per academic year.
 Grants to students average $400.
 Proposals are considered in two cycles: those submitted by October 1 and those submitted by February 1 of each academic year.

 Students should complete and attach the application form to their proposal packet.
 Proposals should include:

 For proposals involving groups of students, please contact the Associate Dean for Undergraduate Programs and Curriculum for guidance on submission of proposals.